wizeline/project-lab/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-- Ask any question about how to use Ruby on Rails in the [slack channel](https://slack.com/app_redirect?channel=CQCB5MWG6).
+- Ask any question about ProjectLab in the [slack channel](https://slack.com/app_redirect?channel=CQCB5MWG6).

 Thanks! :heart: :heart: :heart: